 Image via Flickr by Aydun

 What is a Mechanical Contractor?

-When you think about the core elements of what a mechanical contractor does, it is to problem solve and redesign mechanical systems that aren't doing their jobs properly.
+When you think about the core elements of what a mechanical contractor does, it is to problem solve and redesign mechanical systems that aren't doing their jobs properly or efficiently.

 What Is the Difference Between a Mechanical Contractor and a Mechanical Engineer?

 While mechanical contractors and mechanical engineers work on various mechanical systems, there is a distinct difference between the two career paths.
 A mechanical engineer designs power-producing systems and machines - such as electric generators, refrigerators, AC units, elevators, and more - and their components.
 While on the other hand, a mechanical contractor handles the installation, day-to-day operation, and maintenance of these systems and machines.